 Greece’s banking sector: Facts & Figures

-The number of domestic credit institutions was drastically reduced since 2009 from 35 to 17, of which eight are commercial and nine cooperative.
-Of the eight commercial banks only four are deemed “systemically significant”, according to the respective SSM definition and these control about 96% of the banking assets.
-Foreign banks have insignificant market share, since all but one of the foreign banks with retail customer service networks have divested from Greece.
-Branches of 21 foreign banks operate in Greece.
-Finally, the number of branches (2,168) has decreased by 46% since 2010 and similarly, the number of employees (41,707) and of ATMs (5,532) dropped by 34% and 22%, respectively.
+The number of domestic credit institutions has drastically diminished since 2009 from 35 to 15, out of which eight are commercial and seven cooperative.
+Of the eight commercial banks, only four are deemed “systemically significant”, according to the respective SSM definition and these control about 96% of the banking assets.
+Foreign banks have an insignificant market share, since all but one of the foreign banks with retail customer service networks have divested from Greece.
+Currently, 20 foreign banks operate in Greece with local branches.
+In total, the number of bank branches (1,979) has decreased by 51% since 2010 and similarly, the number of employees (39,382) and ATMs (5,594) dropped by 38% and 35%, respectively.

 Contributor: Anna Vasila email@example.com